make2explore/make2explore/README.md

 - 🤖 We make Self learning Robotics and Basic Electronics DIY Kits
 - ▶️ We also make easy-to-understand Video/Blog Tutorials about basic concepts in Robotics and Electronics.
-- 🎓 Project Guidance and consultation to the students studying in Electronics Engineering.
+- 🎓 We provide Guidance and consultation to the students studying in Electronics Engineering.
-- 🌐 We design and develop custom WordPress websites for startup businesses, OPC's, and Individuals
+- 🌐 We also design and develop custom Trainer kits.

 ### 🔗 Connect with us: